-The reason I would use Donkey Kong as a Memory Palace is because it is a single screen that can be easily divided into quadrants without thinking about it.
 My journey would start at the bottom left of the screen.
-That would be station number one.
+That corner would be station number one.

 Looking at the screen, I see a number of platforms.
 Without Googling to see just how many platforms there are on level one, I’ll just decide that there are five and Donkey Kong stands at the very left of the top platform.